ashishpal2702/MLWiki/README.md

-# MLOPS
+# ML packages and tools

-A curated list of MLOPS tools and packages
+A curated list of Data science and ML tools and packages

 - [MLOps tools]()